hieptl/netflix-clone/README.md

 Figure 10: Firebase realtime database - Step 5.

-- Step 6: Click on "Continute" button.
+- Step 6: Click on the "Continute" button.

 <a id="figure11"></a>
 <img src="./md-images/firebase6.png" alt="drawing" width="666"/>

 Figure 11: Firebase realtime database - Step 6.

-- Step 7: Select the account. you could select your gmail account and then click on "Create Project" button.
+- Step 7: Select the account.
+You could select your Gmail account and then click on the "Create Project" button.

 <a id="figure12"></a>
 <img src="./md-images/firebase7.png" alt="drawing" width="666"/>